qpwoeirut/2048-solver/README.md

 # 2048 Solver

 ## Quick Start Instructions
-To set up the demo, run `pip install .`.
+To set up the demo, run `pip install .` at the top level of this repository.
+By default, the demo runs in the Firefox browser.
+To run in Firefox, you may need to install the `geckodriver` executable.

+The code in [main.py](/demo/selenium/main.py) should be editable so that it works for any webdriver-supported browser, although I've had some issues when trying to use Chrome.

 ## Summary